Maintaining the PNA in a Secured Environment (Incl. ECal Modules)

 As shipped from the factory, all PNAs have very little unique information stored on the hard drive.
 This allows one hard drive to function on most any PNA assuming it has the appropriate type of CPU.
 However, on older instruments there are a few small instrument-specific files that contain some factory correction data.
 This is NOT applicable to newer PNAs (all PNAs with the 10.4-inch or larger display.)
-For specified performance, these must be copied to whichever hard drive is being used.
+For specified performance, these must be copied over to whichever hard drive is being used.
 These files all begin with mxcalfiles_ and are located in the directory: C:\Program Files\Agilent\Network Analyzer.
 There may be several of these files, all of them about 10kB in size.
 Whenever a new PNA is received, these files should be backed up to a floppy disk or pen drive; and don't forget to label the disk with the model/serial number.
 This will save you the trouble of performing service adjustment routines if the hard drive should ever fail in the future.

 These steps should be followed to maintain security: